Storm Hannah: Status red weather warnings in place for Kerry and Clare

 Parts of west Galway could also see very high gusts of wind which would equate with a red weather alert.

-Northwesterly winds associated with Storm Hannah will batter the west and southwest and reach average speeds of more than 80km/h with violent gusts of 130 to 150km/h for a time in Co Clare from 8pm tonight.
+Northwesterly winds associated with Storm Hannah will batter the west and southwest and reach average speeds of more than 80km/h with violent gusts of 130 to 150km/h for a time tonight.

 The red wind warning, Met Éireann’s most severe, advises members of the public to take action and is described as a comparatively rare event.
 “It implies that recipients take action to protect themselves and/or their properties; this could be by moving their families out of the danger zone temporarily; by staying indoors; or by other specific actions aimed at mitigating the effects of the weather conditions,” the forecaster says on its website.